IBM/csm-dach-cloud-native-labs/initialSetup/README.md

 ```

-### Set a password for the participant users
+### Set a password for the workshop users

-You first need to **set a password for the vault**.
+You first need to **set a password for the Ansible vault**.
 When later running the playbook, you need this password again.

 ```
 raphael@desktop:~$ cd csm-dach-cloud-native-labs/initialSetup
-raphael@desktop:~$ ansible-vault create password
+raphael@desktop:~$ ansible-vault create password.yml
 New Vault password:
 Confirm New Vault password:
 ```